exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

    exit
    ```

-As you can tell we won't win any price for most original database usage here, but that is not the point of the tutorial.
+As you can tell we won't win any prize for most original database usage here, but that is not the point of the tutorial.

 ### Installing Certificates in MySQL